rhizomik/copyrightonto/RightsModel/README.md

 ### Economic Rights

 These are the most relevant rights in the context of copyright value chains.
-They are related to the production and commercial aspects of copyright:
+They are related to the exploitation of copyright:

 -   **Reproduction Right**: regulates actions that produce replicas of a given object, i.e. *Instances* as defined in the [Creation Model](../CreationModel).
 Examples of reproduction are the mass production of CD copies from an audio recording master, to scan a book to produce a digitalisation of it or to download a digital file into the local hard disk.
 -   **Distribution Right**: governs actions geared towards distributing previously made copies incorporated into tangible products.
 The ownership of the corresponding physical support can be transferred permanently, i.e. the distribution act is a sale, or just temporally, i.e. a rent if there is a significant economic compensation or a loan if not.
 -   **Public Performance Right**: controls *Performances* of works, as defined in the [Creation Model](../CreationModel), when they are made in public, i.e. before an audience.
--   **Fixation Right**: regulates the materialisation of a *Performance* into an object that constitutes a *Fixation*, also defined in the [Creation Model](../CreationModel).
+-   **Fixation Right**: regulates the materialisation of a *Performance* into an object that constitutes a *Recording*, also defined in the [Creation Model](../CreationModel).
 Common fixations are motion pictures and sound recordings, which are governed by the corresponding **Sound Recording Right** and **Motion Picture Right**.
 -   **Communication Right**: regulates the realisation of *Communications* of works, as defined in the [Creation Model](../CreationModel), including wire or wireless means and those realised from a place and at a time individually selected.
 This right is concretised into **Broadcasting Right**, when the communication is simultaneously made to a plurality of people, and **Making Available Right**, when the communication is individually chosen.
 -   **Transformation Right**: controls actions that generate new works from previously existing ones.
 The results of this kind of actions are considered new works, and not mere reproductions because they contribute something new.
-This right is concretised into the **Adaptation Right** and the **Translation Right**.
+This right is concretised into the **Adaptation Right**,  the **Translation Right** and the **Synchronization Right**.
 The former creates a new work of a different type than the original one, e.g. a film from a novel.
 The latter generates a work of the same type but in a different language.

 These rights are conceded to the author or promoter of the creation by the mere act of bringing the work into existence.
 Consequently, whenever an author generates a new creation, the author **automatically** gets all Economic Rights, and also the Moral Rights as detailed next.
 This fact can also be captured using the Copyright Ontology as detailed in the [Actions Model](../ActionsModel).
 From this initial situation, it is possible to transfer, or at least license, the Economic Rights to third parties giving rise to content value chains, as also detailed in the [Actions Model](../ActionsModel).